contact treating : Computer Hardware Buyers’ Glossary

 You can get foam tib swabs at any electrical supply store.
 There are much better than cotton swabs since they don’t leave any whispy residue which can interfere with the contact.

-If you can’t get Stabilant and DeoxIT, try for Tweak, which is watered down Stabliant, and R55 which is watered down DeoxIT.
+If you can’t get Stabilant and DeoxIT, try for Tweak, which is watered down Stabliant and R55 which is watered down DeoxIT.
 Caig makes a similar product to DeoxIT called PreserveIT (née Cramolin Blue) that does not clean, just preserves contacts.
 That will do if you are working with brand new equipment.
 Normally though you want DeoxIT, especially when novices have been getting greasy thumbprints on the contacts.

 This treatment keeps your contacts from tarnishing and forgives any poor mechanical contacts.
 For contacts that will be repeatedly disconnected and reconnected, I leave off the Stabilant because it is sticky and attracts dust.
-I treat every metal to metal electrical contact in a computer, even the AC power prongs.
+I treat every metal to metal electrical contact in a computer, even the AC (Alternating Current) power prongs.
 This voodoo seems to make computers ultra reliable.
-People tell me cramistabed computers I built for them over 25 years ago are still running without a hiccup.
+People tell me CramIStabbed computers I built for them over 25 years ago are still running without a hiccup.

 In the old days, people used to clean contacts with a Pink Pearl eraser.
 That is no longer recommended.
 Today’s gold plating is so thin and delicate you will easily wear it off.